-Ask for the Initial Estimated Billing Invoice from the beginning of the policy period (July 1st) and multiply the totaled final Payrolls as listed on the 6/30 FC1A by the Rates as stated on the Estimated Billing Invoice.
+Ask for the Initial Estimated Billing Invoice from the beginning of the policy period (July 1st) and multiply the totaled final Payrolls as listed on the June 30th FC1A by the Rates as stated on the Estimated Billing Invoice.
 Apply the given modifiers and discounts to the initial premium.
-Check the Premium as calculated against the amount charged on line 100 of the 6/30 FC1A to determine if 100% or less of the calculated premium has been assessed.
+Check the Premium as calculated against the amount charged on line 105 of the June 30th FC1A to determine if 100% or less of the calculated premium has been assessed.

-This requirement should be reviewed each year regardless of where the School Nutrition program falls in the Federal review cycle.
+This requirement should be reviewed each year regardless of where the School Nutrition program falls in the administrative review cycle as outlined by USDA.